-Our results show that users do share sensitive information in group settings and that they are concerned with their privacy.
+Our results show that users share sensitive information in group settings and are concerned with their privacy.
 Still, instead of selecting tools that help protect their privacy, users select tools based on which tools their contacts use.
-As such, users manage their security and privacy by using a variety of non-technical strategies, with the two most important strategies being (1) self-filtering the content they share and (2) carefully managing and monitoring chat group membership.
-This second strategy is especially important as users' greatest privacy concern is that individuals whom they do not know will be able to see the information they share in group chat.
-Additionally, we find that users of group chat suffer from significant alert fatigue-largely driven by the fact that they receive notifications for group messages that they have no interest in-making it unlikely that users see important security and privacy notifications (e.g., when a new user is added to the group).
+As such, users manage their security and privacy by using various non-technical strategies, with the two most important strategies being (1) self-filtering the content they share and (2) carefully managing and monitoring chat group membership.
+This second strategy is crucial as users' most significant privacy concern is that individuals they do not know will see the information they share in group chat.
+Additionally, we find that users of group chat suffer from significant alert fatigue-driven mainly by the fact that they receive notifications for group messages that they have no interest in-making it unlikely that users see important security and privacy notifications (e.g., when a new user is added to the group).

-Our results show that there is a need for improved group chat tools that better align with user perceptions and requirements.
+To help understand how user perceptions and expectations relate to existing group chat tools, we also conduct cognitive walkthroughs for five popular secure group chat tools: WhatsApp, Telegram, Signal, Facebook Messenger, and iMessage.
+Our results demonstrate that while existing tools address some items identified in our surveys, this support is partial and is insufficient in many cases.
+As such, there is a need for improved group chat tools that better align with user perceptions and requirements.
 For example, users need better methods for managing and monitoring group membership, establishing trust for new group members, and filtering the content they share in different chat contexts.
-To this end, we conclude our paper with recommendations for improvements to existing tools and areas that need future research.
+To this end, we conclude our article with recommendations for improvements to existing tools and areas that require future research.